strengthening competitiveness by facilitating the expansion of the private sector

 further enhancing the resilience of the financial sector.

-The EBRD will be investing in Greece on a temporary basis in response to a request from the Greek authorities to support reforms and a return to economic growth.
+The EBRD initially began investing in Greece on a temporary basis in response to a request from the Greek authorities to support reforms and a return to economic growth.
 Originally, the EBRD’s shareholders voted for the Bank to invest in Greece until the end of 2020.

 Our investments – backed by donor-funded technical assistance and policy dialogue -are intended to strengthen progress in the reform of Greece’s economy and contribute to its recovery.
-The EBRD will deploy its experience and expertise in attracting and encouraging foreign and domestic investment, strengthening the role of the private sector and deepening regional integration.
+The EBRD deploys its experience and expertise in attracting and encouraging foreign and domestic investment, strengthening the role of the private sector and deepening regional integration.